 iii Probative value

 Given that admissibility criteria are not often used to exclude evidence, the weighing of evidence by tribunals becomes more important.
 Most arbitrators consider contemporaneous documents to be the best form of evidence.
 Witness testimony, unless it has been tested in cross-examination or by an examination of the arbitrators themselves, is usually given less weight.
 Direct (primary) evidence is usually considered to be more reliable and thus to have more weight than indirect (secondary) or circumstantial evidence.
 However, a tribunal will look at the reasons why it is impossible for a party to produce direct evidence.
-Documents may have been lost or destroyed due to armed conflicts or civil unrest.7 In such cases, tribunals will rely on presumptions or inferences, and consider facts proven on the basis of other proven facts or factual knowledge, a series of facts linked together or accepted factual knowledge, such as in the Corfu Channel case of the International Court of Justice.8 However, a presumption or inference may shift the burden of proof to the other party.
+Documents may have been lost or destroyed because of armed conflicts or civil unrest.7 In such cases, tribunals will rely on presumptions or inferences, and consider facts proven on the basis of other proven facts or factual knowledge, a series of facts linked together or accepted factual knowledge, such as in the Corfu Channel case of the International Court of Justice.8 However, a presumption or inference may shift the burden of proof to the other party.